chesterjzara/habits/README.md

   6. Add mass delete or archive functionality to USer Profile page
   7. Ability to organize order of Categories or Habits
   8. Ability to set color scheme for either habits or tags/categories
+  9. More frequency options - more fluid
+    * Don't look strictly at a week or at a month but a more flexible algorithm